SixSq/old.sixsq.github.com/_welcome/solutions/solution-4-retail.md

 css-class: services-4
 ---

-<p class="fw100">Deploying AI applications in stores narrows the gap between e-commerce and the in-store experience.
-Using Nuvla.io to deploy and manage those apps means you can focus on your customers and leave the tech to the techies.</p>
+Deploying AI applications in stores narrows the gap between e-commerce and the in-store experience.
+Using Nuvla.io to deploy and manage those apps means you can focus on your customers and leave the tech to the techies.